BAFTA-2026: Most Awards for "One Battle After Another", Best Documentary Film Was "Mr. Nobody Against Putin"

 "One Battle After Another" — 6

-The BAFTA award for Best Documentary went to the film "Mr. Nobody Against Putin", which Talankin made in his school in a small town near Chelyabinsk.
-The film tells the story of the work of Russian propaganda after the Russian invasion of Ukraine.
+The BAFTA Award for Best Documentary Film went to "Mr. Nobody Against Putin", which Talankin made in his school in a small town near Chelyabinsk.
+The film tells about the work of Russian propaganda after the Russian invasion of Ukraine.

 Talankin left Russia, taking the filmed material with him, and then, together with Borenstein, edited it into a documentary.
 Their work is also nominated for an Oscar.

-Among the contenders for the BAFTA prize in this category was also the film by Ukrainian director Mstyslav Chernov, who received an Oscar in 2024 for "20 Days in Mariupol" — a film about the siege of Mariupol by Russian troops.
+Among the contenders for the BAFTA prize in this category was also the film by Ukrainian director Mstyslav Chernov, who in 2024 received an Oscar for "20 Days in Mariupol" — a film about the siege of Mariupol by Russian forces.

-His "2000 Meters to Andriivka", which tells the story of the failed Ukrainian counter-offensive in the summer of 2023, was nominated for the Best Documentary award this year.
+His "2000 Meters to Andriivka", which tells the story of the unsuccessful Ukrainian counteroffensive in the summer of 2023, was nominated for Best Documentary Film this year.

-Unexpected success at the BAFTA ceremony awaited the film "I Swear" (its English title is based on a wordplay, as the phrase "I swear" can mean "I curse," but more often it is used in the meaning "I promise you").
+Unexpected success at the BAFTA ceremony awaited the film "I Swear" (its English title is based on a pun, as the phrase "I swear" can mean "I curse" but is most often used to mean "I promise you").

-It tells the story of John Davidson, a Scottish activist who fights for awareness about Tourette's syndrome (one of the nervous system disorders in which people sometimes involuntarily shout expletives).
+It tells the story of John Davidson, a Scottish activist who advocates for awareness of Tourette's syndrome (a neurological disorder in which people sometimes involuntarily shout expletives).

-The lead actor in this film, Robert Aramayo, was named Best Actor — in this category, he beat Hollywood stars Leonardo DiCaprio and Timothée Chalamet.
+The lead actor in this film, Robert Aramayo, was named Best Actor — in this category, he surpassed Hollywood stars Leonardo DiCaprio and Timothée Chalamet.

-Davidson himself, about whom the BBC made a documentary in 1989 called "John's Not Mad," was present at the ceremony.
+Davidson himself, about whom the BBC made a documentary in 1989 titled "John's Not Mad", was present at the ceremony.

-"Sinners," also nominated for several Oscars, somewhat changes the traditional approach, according to which horror films usually do not succeed at awards ceremonies.
+"The Sinners", also nominated for several Oscars, somewhat challenge the traditional approach whereby horror films usually do not succeed at awards ceremonies.

 The film tells the story of twin brothers (played by one actor) who return to 1930s Mississippi to open a bar, which is then attacked by bloodthirsty vampires.